 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA human health SoilWater Herefordshire Core Strategy, Pre- submission document 2011-2031 Developme nt Plan Document (DPD) 2013 Sets out the vision, objectives and policies for the Herefordshire Local Plan (Core Strategy), which will guide development across the county up to 2031.
 Outlines the emerging suite of countywide planning policies relating to housing, economic development and the environment, which the NDP will need to be in conformity with where relevant.
 The Core Strategy includes a range of objectives, five of which directly relate to rural areas: To meet the housing needs of all sections of the community To improve access to services in rural areas To strengthen the economic viability of the villages and their rural hinterlands To achieve sustainable communities and protect the environment To conserve, promote, Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The NDP should take account of relevant policies set within in the Core Strategy.
 Where necessary, the NDP should provide services, facilities and employment opportunities that are accessible to both local and neighbouring communities.
 Eaton Bishop is within the Hereford HMA.
-This should take into consideration the criteria set within this 4.20 and 4.21 policy.
-The minimum housing target for Eaton Bishop within the planning period is 33 houses.
+This should take into consideration the criteria set within this RA1 and RA2 policy.